civetweb/civetweb/docs/UserManual.md

 If client intends to keep long-running connection, either increase this value or use keep-alive messages.

+### lua_preload_file
+This configuration option can be used to specify a Lua script file, which is executed before the actual web page script (Lua script, Lua server page or Lua websocket).
+It can be used to modify the Lua environment of all web page scripts, e.g., by loading additional libraries required by all scripts or to achieve backward compatibility by defining obsolete functions.

 ### lua_script_pattern `"**.lua$`
 A pattern for files that are interpreted as Lua scripts by the server.
 In contrast to Lua server pages, Lua scripts use plain Lua syntax.